 Joint Medical Program; Public Health Nutrition; Community Health Sciences

-Kristine Madsen is an Associate Professor at the School of Public Health and the Faculty Director for the Berkeley Food Institute.
+Kristine Madsen is a Professor at the School of Public Health and the Faculty Director for the Berkeley Food Institute.

 - MD – Indiana University, School of Medicine